-Saving a file created or modified in EMC to your "gcode" folder
+Saving a file created or modified in LinuxCNC to your "g-code" folder

-- 1. On the top menu bar, make sure the "Editor" box is checked (filled with color). - 2.
-If the editor window is not displayed as the main window, click on that window to cycle through the checked functions until the window showing the lines of G-code is displayed. - 3.
+- 1. On the top LinuxCNC menu bar, make sure the "Editor" box is checked (filled with color). - 2.
+If the editor window is not displayed as the main window, click on that window to cycle through the checked functions until the window showing the lines of g-code is displayed. - 3.
 The main window will now have a small menu bar above it.
-Select "File > Save As" When you do, a window will open. - 4.
-The default directory to save programs should be the "gcode" folder.
-If it is not, in the file saving window click on the file icon in the upper right corner of the window and navigate to "Desktop > Home > Sherline > gcode" to select the gcode folder. - 5.
-In the "Name" bar type in a file name and then click the [Save] button.
+Select File>Save As.
+When you do, a window will open. - 4.
+The default directory to save programs should be the "g-code" folder.
+If it is not, in the file saving window click on the file icon in the upper right corner of the window and navigate to home/sherline/Desktop/g-code to select the g-code folder.

+5. In the "Name" bar type in a file name and then click the [Save] button.

-You can also save a file directly to a CD or USB flash drive by navigating to the CD or USB drive instead of the "gcode" folder (as in step 4 above) and then naming and saving as in step 5.
-Remember to "Unmount" the CD or USB device before removing it.
+You can also save a file directly to a CD, DVD or USB flash drive by navigating to the appropriate drive instead of the "g-code" folder (as in step 4 above) and then naming and saving as in step 5.

+NOTE: In the Ubuntu version of Linux it is no longer necessary to unmount the drive when you are done.
+Simply close the drive's window.
+If using an earlier version of linux, you must "Unmount" the CD or USB device before removing it.
 To unmount the drive, right click on the appropriate icon on the desktop (it will have a green triangle at the bottom right corner of the icon) and select "Unmount" from the menu.
 Once the device is unmounted, the small green triangle will disappear, and you can safely remove the CD or USB device.